British food is entwined in history. Over the centuries, our cuisine has been influenced by many different locations and cultures.

 6. Full English Breakfast

-You can either head to the nearest local café serving a fry up, or you can get the frying pan out and make your own!
+You can either head to the nearest local café serving a fry-up or get the frying pan out and make your own!

 You can make your full English breakfast just how you like it, mix and match, have it all, or just pick the ones you want from the following suggestions;